History of Beltola: Koch rulers of Beltola

 Raja Rajendra Narayan Dev succeeded his father Raja Chandra Narayan Dev as the new ruler of Beltola.
 When his father died, Rajendra Narayan Dev was only 10 years of age.
-Therefore, after approval from Rani Ahalya Devi, the British Government appointed Rai Saheb Chidananda Choudhury to look after the administration of Beltola Mouza till Rajendra Narayan Dev attains adulthood.
-After completing his college education at Calcutta, Rajendra Narayan Dev joined the newly established Earl Law College at Guwahati, founded by Gyanadaviram Barua, son of noted Assamese writer Gunaviram Burua and maternal grandfather of famous actress of Hindi cinematic world Sharmila Tagore.
-After completing his law education, as a lawyer, he joined Guwahati High Court and was also associated with Calcutta High Court.
+Therefore, after approval from Rani Ahalya Devi, the British Government appointed Rai Saheb Chidananda Choudhury to look after the administration of Beltola Mouza till Rajendra Narayan Dev attained adulthood.
+After completing his college education at Calcutta, Rajendra Narayan Dev joined the newly established Earl Law College at Guwahati, founded by Gyanadaviram Barua, son of noted Assamese writer Gunaviram Burua and maternal grandfather of famous actress of the Hindi cinematic world Sharmila Tagore.
+After completing his law education, as a lawyer, he joined the Guwahati High Court and was also associated with the Calcutta High Court.
 In 1923 CE, he was formally bestowed with the responsibilities of Beltola Mouza and became its new ruler as Raja Rajendra Narayan Dev.
 He married Rani Lakshmipriya Devi, who hailed from a prominent Phukan family of Jorhat.
-Her father's name was Gadadhar Phukan and noted Assamese poet, writer and social worker, Nilomoni Phukan was her uncle.
-Raja Rajendra Narayan Dev was associated with many social activities and because of his qualifications as a lawyer, the British Government granted him magisterial power to settle disputes and impart justice to the people of Beltola Mouza.
-Raja Rajendra Narayan Dev and his brother Pabindra Narayan Dev were members of the football Club, known as Guwahati Town Club and both were known as good football players.
-In 1933 CE, tragedy struck the royal family, when Pabindra Narayan Dev committed suicide, after killing his wife and his child, at the royal residence of Beltola.
-After this tragic incident, Raja Rajendra Narayan Dev abandoned the royal residence considering it as inauspicious.
-Earlier Pabindra Narayan Dev had borrowed a large sum of money as debt from one of his friend putting the royal residence as security, to guarantee the return of amount.
-After his death, his friend obtained the permission from British Government and put the royal residence and its articles on lease to get his money back.
+Her father's name was Gadadhar Phukan, and noted Assamese poet, writer and social worker Nilomoni Phukan was her uncle.
+Raja Rajendra Narayan Dev was associated with many social activities, and because he qualified as a lawyer, the British Government granted him magisterial power to settle disputes and impart justice to the people of Beltola Mouza.
+Raja Rajendra Narayan Dev and his brother Pabindra Narayan Dev were members of the football Club, known as Guwahati Town Club, and both were known as good football players.
+In 1933 CE, tragedy struck the royal family when Pabindra Narayan Dev committed suicide, after killing his wife and his child at the royal residence of Beltola.
+After this tragic incident, Raja Rajendra Narayan Dev abandoned the royal residence, considering it inauspicious.
+Earlier, Pabindra Narayan Dev had borrowed a large sum of money as debt from one of his friends, putting the royal residence as security, to guarantee the return of the amount.
+After his death, his friend obtained permission from the British Government and put the royal residence and its articles on lease to get his money back.
 The royal residence got destroyed in the process.
 In 1937 CE, while on a hunting excursion Raja Rajendra Narayan Dev got hit by bullet accidentally and succumb to his wounds, leaving his wife Rani Lakshmipriya Devi and his three minor children, two sons and one daughter.